jguittard/grunt-translate-extract/README.md

 # grunt-translate-extract

 `grunt-translate-extract` helps developers with the internationalization off their code.
-It search for translatable string in the source code and generate a json file for each language.
+Searchs for translatable string in the source code and generate a json file for each language.